taogya/BluetoothUtilsForPython/README.md

-# BluetoothUtilsForPython
+# DjangoBleak
-Bluetooth Utilities for Python on Linux
+This library save BLE filter and result with "bleak" to models on Django.